Our staff will respond to your query promptly and provide detailed information to your questions.

 Necessary safety equipment, activities, accommodation and meals according to program.

-Flights, airport shuttle, drinks with meals, single room at Isfjord Radio, accommodation in Longyearbyen, CO2 investment of NOK 250.
+Flights from your destination are not included, airport shuttle, drinks with meals, single room at Isfjord Radio, CO2 investment of NOK 250.

 Day 1 - Arrive Longyearbyen